Social media marketing: Purposes and tactics

-Twitter
+Twitter/X

 Twitter allows companies to promote their products in short messages known as tweets limited to 280 characters which appear on followers' Home timelines.
-Tweets can contain text, Hashtag, photo, video, Animated GIF, Emoji, or links to the product's website and other social media profiles, etc. Twitter is also used by companies to provide customer service.
-Some companies make support available 24/7 and answer promptly, thus improving brand loyalty and appreciation.
+Twitter has also been used by companies to provide customer service.

 Facebook

-Facebook pages are far more detailed than Twitter accounts.
+Facebook pages are more detailed than Twitter accounts.
 They allow a product to provide videos, photos, longer descriptions, and testimonials where followers can comment on the product pages for others to see.
 Facebook can link back to the product's Twitter page, as well as send out event reminders.
-As of May 2015, 93% of businesses marketers use Facebook to promote their brand.
+As of May 2015, 93% of businesses marketers used Facebook to promote their brand.

 A study from 2011 attributed 84% of "engagement" or clicks and likes that link back to Facebook advertising.
 By 2014, Facebook had restricted the content published from business and brand pages.
-Adjustments in Facebook algorithms have reduced the audience for non-paying business pages (that have at least 500,000 "Likes") from 16% in 2012 down to 2% in February 2014.
+Adjustments in Facebook algorithms had reduced the audience for non-paying business pages (that have at least 500,000 "Likes") from 16% in 2012 down to 2% in February 2014.

 LinkedIn

-LinkedIn, a professional business-related networking site, allows companies to create professional profiles for themselves as well as their business to network and meet others.
-Through the use of widgets, members can promote their various social networking activities, such as Twitter stream or blog entries of their product pages, onto their LinkedIn profile page.
-LinkedIn provides its members the opportunity to generate sales leads and business partners.
-Members can use "Company Pages" similar to Facebook pages to create an area that will allow business owners to promote their products or services and be able to interact with their customers.
+Companies can create professional LinkedIn profiles for themselves and their business to network and meet others.
+LinkedIn members can use "Company Pages" similar to Facebook pages to create an area on which business owners can promote their products or services and interact with their customers.